-1 Install a mechanical brake.
+Λ Install a mechanical brake.
 No holding torque is provided.

+♦ Related parameters ♦

-- ◆Related parameters ◆ - Pr.
-71 "applied motor" ⇒ refer to page 80
+Pr.
+71 "applied motor" ⇒ refer to page 78

 2.3.8 Starting frequency (Pr.
-13 PH)
+13 PB)

 The starting frequency at which the start signal is turned on can be set in the range 0 to 60Hz.
 Frequency which is output by the inverter first at a start and gives great influence to the starting torque.
 About 1 to 3Hz for vertical lift applications, or up to 5Hz to the maximum.
-For other than vertical lift applications, factory setting of about 0.5Hz is recommended.
+For other than vertical lift applications, factory setting of about 0.5Hz (approx. rated motor slip) is recommended.